Rasmita-D/immoeliza-pipeline/README.md

 1. Train the model on the data scraped from the last 2 weeks instead of the last day.
 2. Fix model deployment integration.
 3. Build dashboard for the reports generated in streamlit.
-4. Push data files into the git repo each day.
+4. Push data files into the git repo.

 ## ⏱️ Timeline